Insulated-gate bipolar transistor: Comparison with power MOSFETs

-In general, high voltage, high current and low switching frequencies favor the IGBT while low voltage, medium current and high switching frequencies are the domain of the MOSFET.
+In general, high voltage, high current and lower frequencies favor the IGBT while low voltage, medium current and high switching frequencies are the domain of the MOSFET.

-IGBT models
+Modeling

 Circuits with IGBTs can be developed and modeled with various circuit simulating computer programs such as SPICE, Saber, and other programs.
 To simulate an IGBT circuit, the device (and other devices in the circuit) must have a model which predicts or simulates the device's response to various voltages and currents on their electrical terminals.
 For more precise simulations the effect of temperature on various parts of the IGBT may be included with the simulation.

 Two common methods of modeling are available: device physics-based model, equivalent circuits or macromodels.
 SPICE simulates IGBTs using a macromodel that combines an ensemble of components like FETs and BJTs in a Darlington configuration.
 An alternative physics-based model is the Hefner model, introduced by Allen Hefner of the National Institute of Standards and Technology.
-Hefner's model is fairly complex that has shown very good results.
+Hefner's model is fairly complex but has shown good results.
 Hefner's model is described in a 1988 paper and was later extended to a thermo-electrical model which include the IGBT's response to internal heating.
 This model has been added to a version of the Saber simulation software.

 IGBT failure mechanisms

-The failure mechanisms of IGBTs includes overstress (O) and wearout(wo) separately.
+The failure mechanisms of IGBTs includes overstress (O) and wearout (wo) separately.

 The wearout failures mainly include bias temperature instability (BTI), hot carrier injection (HCI), time-dependent dielectric breakdown (TDDB), electromigration (ECM), solder fatigue, material reconstruction, corrosion.
-The overstress failure mainly include electrostatic discharge (ESD), latch-up, avalanche, secondary breakdown, wire-bond liftoff and burnout.
+The overstress failures mainly include electrostatic discharge (ESD), latch-up, avalanche, secondary breakdown, wire-bond liftoff and burnout.

+IGBT failure assessment

+Failure assessment of IGBTs is becoming a topic of interest for predictive maintenance in several applications where IGBTs are widely used such as transportation, telecommunication, and computers.
+It is particularly challenging given the difficult nature of the problem from a physical and a statistical point of view.
+Physics of failure are yet to be proven to generalize well to IGBTs, whereas data-driven models require high-quality data of IGBT failures that is often costly to obtain.
+Given these challenges, most state-of-the-art failure assessment models utilise hybrid approaches which combine physics-of-failure and data-driven models.